carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

 - What is AR.js?<br />A lightweight JavaScript library for creating marker-based and location-based AR experiences using web technologies.
 - What is A-Frame?<br />A web framework for building 3D and VR/AR experiences using HTML-like syntax.
 - Why AR.js with A-Frame?<br >No app installation required; runs in a browser.<br />Compatibility<br />Simple and accessible for beginners.

+## Step 2: Setting up your Development Environment
+1. Install Necessary Tools: ensure that your code editor (e.g., VS Code) is ready.
+2. Have your basic web server set up and ready to use (e.g. Glitch, GitHub Pages, your RIT web web account).
+3. Create a Project Folder:
+- Name it `simple-ar-scene`.
+4. Add Necessary Files:
+- Create an `index.html` file in the folder.